-This week, Michelle Song, director at Internship Booking, paid a visit to Wittenborg University to inform interested students about her organization and possibilities for internships in China.
+This week, Michelle Song, director at Internship Booking, paid a visit to WUAS to inform interested students about her organization and possibilities for internships in China.

 Michelle and her team operate from their head office in Qingdao, a coastal city approximately 700 miles from Beijing.
 The agency functions as an intermediary between Chinese based companies and international students looking for an internship opportunity in China.